Julius Eastman – Femenine

 Illuminating sleeve notes are provided by composer and author Mary Jane Leach, who is co-editor of Gay Guerrilla, the recently released collection of essays on Eastman’s life and music.

 Recorded by Steve Cellum – co-producer of Arthur Russell’s World of Echo – and mastered by Denis Blackham.

 “Eastman’s stated aim with Femenine was to please listeners, saying of the piece that ‘the end sounds like the angels opening up heaven . . . should we say euphoria?’” –Mary Jane Leach

 CD in slim card package with insert.

-OR DOWNLOAD ON BANDCAMP:
+CD SOLD OUT AT SOURCE.
+DOWNLOAD ON BANDCAMP: